Tony Blazier’s back with a personal opinion on what he thinks are the best looking bikes ever. And I chime in as usual.

 Blazier- In many ways, the eighties were the decade of Honda.
 While things started out a bit rough at the very beginning, by ’83, they were on the way to becoming the dominant brand in motocross.
 Iconic machines like the ’83 CR480R and ’86 CR250R laid waste to competition in the showrooms and on the track.
 By 1986, if you were not riding red, you were playing catch up.

 I was really torn as to whether to put this in my top three.
 It really is one of my favorite machines ever and maybe the best motorcycle Honda has ever produced.
 In the end, I decided it was just a tick behind the slightly more modern competition and placed it just off the podium.
-In truth it is splitting hairs at this point and you could make a case that any of the machines in my top five deserve to be number one.
+In truth, it is splitting hairs at this point and you could make a case that any of the machines in my top five deserve to be number one.

 Matthes: Yup, this one is also another beauty.
 Here’s the thing about bikes with fork boots though.
 They always looked way tricker when you either put them on or took them off.
 Taking the boots off this bike made it look factory-ish.
-First year of the rear disc brakes for Honda and gold rims, yes please.
+The first year of the rear disc brakes for Honda and gold rims, yes, please.
 Surprising that at the time, these bikes were hailed as slim and beautiful handling but when you sit on one now, you really are surprised at how fat they were.
 Drawbacks to these bikes were the magnesium side covers would corrode badly and on the 125, the pipe melted more than a few tanks back in the day.

 The Top Three

 1990 was an incredible year for motocross bikes.
 In my opinion there has never been another year like it in terms of motorcycle styling.
 The top three machines on my list all came from this year and honestly every 250 that year was a great looking machine.
-The Honda, Suzuki and Kawasaki were in my opinion the best ever for their particular brands.
+The Honda, Suzuki and Kawasaki were, in my opinion, the best ever for their particular brands.
 The Yamaha was only slightly modified from the #10 bike on my list, but it was a good looking machine.
-Even KTM, a perpetual tail ender in the looks sweepstakes, produced a great looking bike in 1990.
+Even KTM, a perpetual tail-ender in the looks sweepstakes, produced a great looking bike in 1990.
 In short, there was not a stinker in the bunch, perhaps the only time in motocross history that can be said.
 Even more significantly, this was the end of the era of sanity and taste in motorcycle design for some years to come.
-This was the magic year before the train jumped the rails and the manufacturers started styling their bikes for half-blind five year olds.
+This was the magic year before the train jumped the rails and the manufacturers started styling their bikes for half-blind five-year-olds.
 After reaching its pinnacle in’90, styling would descend into crazy graffiti and absurd color combos through the majority of the decade.

 Here are the best of the best.